Frequently Asked Questions

 Any participant who is proposed for termination from the HCVP Program is entitled to an informal hearing.
 To receive an informal hearing, the participant must make a request, in writing, within 15 days of the notice of proposed termination.
 The written hearing request may be in the form of a short (1 or 2 sentence) letter, or the client may fill out a “request for hearing” form, which is available at 8120 Kinsman Road, Cleveland, Ohio 44104.

-do I have to do to qualify as a HCVP landlord?
+What do I have to do to qualify as an HCVP landlord?

 The landlord has to be willing to participate in the HCVP program and have a unit that can pass inspection.
 Owners further qualify by attesting that they are not related to the assisted family, that they have not been debarred by HUD, and that they are the rightful owner of the property.
 This does not occur until the landlord selects a HCVP tenant.
 There is nothing an owner must do to pre-qualify or register as a landlord.

 I want to list my unit for rent.
 How do I do that?